Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 They’ll expect to see highly polished work.

-If you traditionally publish, your book will likely be subjected to an additional round of copy editing after you submit the final draft, as part of the production and publication process.
+If you traditionally publish, your book will probably be subjected to an additional round of copy editing after you submit the final draft as part of the production and publication process.

 What do you get with copy editing?